 29. Can I earn re-registration units for my SQA membership, SQA committee and/or specialty section participation, SQA Regional Chapter membership, etc.?

-You may claim 0.25 unit for EACH year of membership in SQA, SQA Regional Chapters, and other relevant professional organizations.
+You may claim 0.25 unit for EACH year of membership in SQA, SQA Regional Chapters, and other relevant professional associations/societies.
 For example, if you were a member of both SQA and a chapter for three years, you have earned a total of 1.5 re-registration units (0.25 units per year for each membership).
-For committee or specialty section participation, you earn 1 unit per year per committee for being a member of an elected or appointed Committee in SQA, an SQA Chapter or a relevant professional organization, and you earn 1 unit per year per committee for being a Chair or Vice Chair of a volunteer Committee or special interest group in SQA, an SQA Chapter or a relevant professional organization.
+For committee or specialty section participation, you earn 1 unit per year per committee for being a member of an elected or appointed Committee in SQA, an SQA Chapter or a relevant professional association/society, and you earn 1 unit per year per committee for being a Chair or Vice Chair of a volunteer Committee or special interest group in SQA, an SQA Chapter or a relevant professional association/society.
 However, you may only claim 3 of those 6 units toward your discipline-specific units.
 Since you must have at least 12 total units, and at least 6 of those 12 must be discipline-specific, you must have earn 3 more discipline-specific units non-committee activities in order to achieve the total required discipline-specific units.

 30. If I have viewed educational content from the SQA 2011 Annual Meeting online presentation library, can I receive RQAP re-registration units?